 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Key audit matter identified in our audit is related to recoverability of trade and other receivables.
+Key audit matter identified in our audit is the assessment of the expected credit losses of trade and other receivables.